HVision-NKU/AR123/README.md

 ### 2. Downloading Datasets
 We provide our rendered [objaverse subset]() under the Zero123++ configuration to facilitate reproducibility and further research.
 Please download and place it into `zero123plus_renders`.

+😃😃😃 We render and assemble this dataset based on the Blender software.
+For the beginners not familiar with Blender, we also provide mesh rendering codes that can run automatically on the cmd.
+Please refer to the [render README](render/RENDER.md) for more details.

 ### 3. Downloading Checkpoints